viccro/cryptidSightings/dataDict/mentionedEvidence.md

 # Element: mentionedEvidence

-**Description:** Used to list evidence mentioned in the media source, from media recordings to plaster casts, body parts or costume pieces.
+**Description:** Wrap used to contain affirmative evidence and or negative evidence mentioned in the media source, from media recordings to plaster casts, body parts or costume pieces.
+If no additional evidence is present, this element may be omitted.

+**Optional**

+**Non-repeatable**

 **Element tag:** `<cs:mentionedEvidence>`

 ## Sub-element: [evidenceAffirmative](evidence.md)

 **Description:** Evidence provided to prove the claims of the observers.

-**Repeatable, Optional**
+If multiple distinct pieces of evidence are present, repeat this element.

+**Optional**

+**Repeatable**

 **Element tag:** `<cs:evidenceAffirmative>`